slackapi/bolt-examples-aws-re-invent-2020/lightsail-containers/python/README.md

 ## 2. Set up local project

-If you want to just build and deploy this app as-is, all you need is [Docker](docker) for it.
+If you want to just build and deploy this app as-is, all you need is [Docker][docker].

-For local development, we recommend using a [Python virtual environment](venv) to manage your project’s dependencies.
+For local development, we recommend using a [Python virtual environment][venv] to manage your project’s dependencies.

 ```zsh
 python3 -m venv .venv